spencerhcheng/holberton-system_engineering-devops/other/agreement_summaries.md

 ## Bootcamp Application Agreement Summary
   - You agree to make a reasonable, good-faith effort to apply to programming bootcamps in the **2 months** following your completion of Bootcamp Prep.
   - Unless you've been admitted to a bootcamp, you must apply to all of the following bootcamps:
+    - Coding Dojo
+    - Galvanize
     - General Assembly
-    - Galvanize
-    - Coding Dojo
-    - Dev Bootcamp
-    - Hack Reactor
-    - Flatiron School
     - Full Stack Academy
     - Launch Academy
+    - Flatiron School
+    - MakerSquare
+    - Hack Reactor
     - App Academy
-  - You must maintain and document all of your bootcamp applications and keep us updated with your application processes.
+  - You must maintain and document all of your bootcamp applications and keep us updated in a timely manner with your application processes.

 ### Refund Eligibility
   - App Academy guarantees admission into at least one of the bootcamps listed above.
   - Upon admission to a recognized bootcamp, you lose your eligibility for a refund.
-  - To secure your refund, you must send us rejections from all of recognized bootcamps.
+  - To secure your refund, you must send us rejections from all of the bootcamps listed above.

 ## Program Rules Agreement Summary
   - Bootcamp Prep program rules exist in order to maintain a productive and successful environment for students.